Siva-Alagarsamy/chestxrayclassification/deployment/README.md

 # Web Page
  A simple web page was developed to use the REST API and provide the end user a easy way to test the API.
 The [index.html](index.html) is the main page.
 The [index.js](index.js) has the javascript code to make the REST API and update the results.
 The [index.css](index.css) has styles to format the webpage.

+# Docker Image
+ The [Dockerfile](Dockerfile) has the docker image definition.
+A docker image can be easily built with the Dockerfile and the image can be deployed on the cloud.